Shells

 Tutorial: Archival Images

 This week, we’re going to think about the challenges of translation from one medium to another, and explore how LLMs process or “see” complex images.
-For this project, I recommend working with images you find interesting that are related to your work in some way - assemble these as a collection that speaks to a theme or subject that has significant complexity.
+For this project, I recommend working with images you find interesting that are related to your work in some way — assemble these as a collection that speaks to a theme or subject that has significant complexity.
 If you need ideas, consider working from an existing archive, such as image collections within the Internet Archive or the Library of Congress.
-Consider the work discussed in our readings, Archive Dreaming - how might generative AI change how you approach a larger visual cultural dataset?
+Consider the work discussed in this week’s reading on Refik Anadol — his Archive Dreaming trains a model on roughly 1.7 million archival documents and lets visitors move through the resulting associations as a physical, architectural space — and ask how generative AI might change your approach to a larger visual cultural dataset.
 While we won’t be working at that scale for this exercise, consider the broader projects that might build on these methods.

 Image to Text Translation